blackfennec-org/blackfennec/docs/source/project/requirements/non_functional.rst

 **Scenario**      A user wants to export his project to share with another user including all his settings.
 **Stimulus**      The user exports the project on a certain level (underlay/overlay).
 **Expectation**   The project is exported including all settings of the user.
 **Measure**       Mechanism to create interpretation of project data into exported file.
-Save black-fennec version to project file, to allow conversion to newer format.
+Save Black Fennec version to project file, to allow conversion to newer format.
 **Criteria**      Setting of user compatible with version of importing application are respected.
 ================  ==================